FlorianMielke/Zeitgeist-Legacy/README.md

 # Zeitgeist

-A small swifty wrapper around `Date`.
+A small swifty wrapper around `Date` and other `Foundation` stuff.
+Somewhat inspired by Ruby on Rails 🤷‍♂️.